You are here

 What's MFA?

 MFA stands for Multi-Factor Authentication.
-The University is introducing MFA for all Microsoft online services (Teams, email, SharePoint, Office 365, and so on).
+The University uses it for all Microsoft online services (Teams, email, SharePoint, Office 365, and so on).

-This means that when you use one of these services, as well as being asked for your username and password you will occasionally also be asked to validate your login in some other way, usually by providing a 6 figure number, different each time.
+This means that when you use one of these services, as well as being asked for your username and password you will sometimes also be asked to validate your login in some other way.

-You can do this in a number of ways.
-For example, you can use an authenticator app on your smartphone or other device, or you can validate using a text message, or by means of a phone call to a phone number which you provide - perhaps your office phone if you have one.
+There are several ways to do this.
+For example, you can use an authenticator app on your smartphone or other device, or you can validate using a text message, or by means of a phone call to a phone number which you provide.

 To find out more

-The University’s MFA site tells you all about the MFA rollout, including how to register validation methods, and which ones might be right for you.
-It's simpler than it might sound.
+The University’s MFA site tells you all about it, including how to use the various validation methods, and which ones might be right for you.

 MFA authenticators on DICE